 Timing of the Offer.
 The Offer is currently scheduled to expire at 12:00 midnight New York City time on [], 1998; however, it is SPX's current intention to extend the Offer from time to time as necessary until all conditions to the Offer have been satisfied or waived.
-See "The Offer-Extension, Termination and Amendment" and "--Conditions of the Offer."
+See "The Offer -- Extension, Termination and Amendment" and "-- Conditions of the Offer."
 SPX has received a "highly confident" letter from Canadian Imperial Bank of Commerce ("CIBC") and its affiliate, CIBC Oppenheimer, dated February 13, 1998, in which the two entities state that they are highly confident of their ability to raise financing in the credit markets in an amount sufficient to consummate the acquisition of the Company, including the refinancing of existing debt of SPX and the Company, the payment of related fees and expenses, and the provision of working capital for SPX and its subsidiaries (the "Financing").
 SPX believes that it is highly unlikely that it will not have obtained the Financing prior to five business days before the Expiration Date; however, in this unlikely event, SPX currently intends to extend the Offer to ensure that five business days remain for shareholders to tender their Shares in the Offer subsequent to SPX's obtaining the Financing.
-See "The Offer-Source and Amount of Funds."
+See "The Offer -- Source and Amount of Funds."

-In connection with the Offer, SPX solicited Demands, and on March 25, 1998, delivered to the Company the requisite number of Demands, from the shareholders of the Company that a Special Meeting be called and held for the purpose of, among other things, removing the current Board of Directors of the Company and electing five nominees of SPX (the "SPX Nominees") in their place.
-Under the Connecticut Business Act and the Company's By-Laws, the Special Meeting must be called by April 24, 1998 and held by June 23, 1998.
+In connection with the Offer, SPX solicited Demands and, on March 25, 1998, delivered to the Company the requisite number of Demands from the shareholders of the Company that a Special Meeting be called and held for the purpose of, among other things, removing the Board of Directors of the Company and electing five nominees of SPX (the "SPX Nominees") in their place.
+The Company disputes the validity of most of the Demands delivered by SPX and has filed suit in connection therewith.
+SPX believes the Demands delivered were valid and has brought various counterclaims against the Company.
+See "Litigation."
+Assuming SPX prevails in this dispute, under the Connecticut Business Act and the Company's By-Laws, the Special Meeting must be called by April 24, 1998 and held by June 23, 1998.
 SPX expects that if the SPX Nominees are elected, they will take all action, subject to their fiduciary and statutory duties as Directors of the Company, to cause the Rights Plan Condition and the Business Combination Statutes Condition to be satisfied.
-At SPX's 1998 Annual Meeting of

-Shareholders to be held on May 20, 1998, SPX's shareholders will vote on approving the issuance of shares of SPX Common Stock in connection with the Proposed Business Combination, which approval would satisfy the SPX Stockholder Approval Condition.
+At SPX's 1998 Annual Meeting of Shareholders to be held on May 20, 1998, SPX's shareholders will vote on approving the issuance of shares of SPX Common Stock in connection with the Proposed Business Combination, which approval would satisfy the SPX Stockholder Approval